 This message supports two modes of operation, MPU-based operation mode and sample-based operation mode, which is distinguished by operation_mode.
 In MPU-based operation mode, descriptor contains information about all samples in an MPU with a single descriptor.
 CencSampleEncryptionInformationGroupEntry sample group description structures for all sample groups defined in MPU is provided by a single descriptor in this mode.
-In addition, a list of samples associated to each sample groups and CencSampleAuxiliaryDataFormat for all of them are also provided by a single descriptor provides information about a single sample.
+In addition, a list of samples associated to each sample groups and CencSampleAuxiliaryDataFormat for all of them are also provided by a single descriptor in MPEG-based operation mode.
+In sample-based operation mode, one descriptor provides information about a single sample.
 A descriptor carries SampleEncryptionBox associated with this sample.
 In addition, the descriptor in this mode carries CencSampleEncryptionInformationGroupEntry sample group description structures for the sample group the sample this descriptor is associated with, whenever needed.
 If the sample group description structure for the same sample group has been already delivered, it can be skipped.
 See Table 7.36.